madacol/blog/content/Lazy loading images in HTML.md

 ---
-title: Lazy loading images in HTML
 tags: knowledge, frontend, lazy-load, english
 date: 2020-08-04
 ---

+# Lazy loading images in HTML

 To implement Lazy Loading to an `<img ... >` tag, add the attribute `loading=lazy`